 Survivorship Care Plan.
 Generally, "survivorship" refers to the health and well-being of a person after cancer treatment.
 Your child's oncologist will help create a survivorship care plan for your child to guide follow-up care.
 Share the survivorship care plan with any healthcare providers your child sees.
-Once your child moves into adult healthcare, make sure they have a copy of the survivorship care plan and a complete medical history to share with their future healthcare providers.
 The survivorship care plan should include the following information:

-- List of all your child's healthcare providers: pediatrician, hematologist-oncologist, radiation oncologist, etc. - Diagnosis summary with specifics such as stage, sites of involvement, and molecular or genetic markers - Treatment summary with specifics such as names of chemotherapy or other drugs received, radiation dosage and site, response to treatment and side effects - Follow-up appointment schedule including the name of the coordinating provider and frequency - Schedule for ongoing monitoring with recommended tests and frequency - List of possible long-term and late effects - Health and wellness lifestyle recommendations, such as nutrition, exercise, other cancer and disease screenings, and referrals to specialists (as needed) to assist with these recommendations
+- O List of all your child's healthcare providers: pediatrician, hematologist-oncologist, radiation oncologist, etc. - O Diagnosis summary with specifics such as stage, sites of involvement, and molecular or genetic markers - O Treatment summary with specifics such as names of chemotherapy or other drugs received, radiation dosage and site, response to treatment and side effects - Follow-up appointment schedule with coordinating provider and frequency - Schedule for ongoing monitoring with recommended tests and frequency - O List of possible long-term and late effects - Health and wellness lifestyle recommendations, such as nutrition, exercise, other cancer and disease screenings, and referrals to specialists (as needed) to assist with these recommendations